LightSun/binder-for-linux/src/readme.md

 ##

-- modules is driver of kernal. but not done
+- modules is driver of kernal. but not done. (from openbinder)